Dawson County Vehicle Impound Guide

 What You Need to Retrieve Your Vehicle

-Once you know where your vehicle is impounded, you need to gather the necessary documents to retrieve it.
-Be prepared!
+Once you've located your vehicle, you need to gather the necessary documents to retrieve it.
+The impound lot will require specific paperwork to verify your ownership and authorization.

 Required Documents